alex-gutev/live_cells/docs-src/docs/basics/action-cells.md

 offer a retry functionality to the user.

 This is where `ActionCell`s come in handy.
-All we need to do to add retry functionality is to defined an `ActionCell`, which will serve to trigger the retrying of the request and observe it in our cell defined above.
+All we need to do to add retry functionality is to define an `ActionCell`, which will serve to trigger the retrying of the request, and observe it in our cell defined above.

 ```dart
 final onRetry = ActionCell();

 final countries = ValueCell.computed(() async {
     // Observe the retry cell.